-For the matched data, we apply Doppler correction using strong C I, Si I, and Fe I lines.
+For the matched data, we apply Doppler corrections using strong C I, Si I, and Fe I lines.
 Then, we visually check the absorption lines at the wavelengths of the Ce III lines.
 We impose the detection of all three lines to ensure the origin of these lines.
 As a result, six stars showing clear Ce III line features are selected: HD 29647, HD 56126, φ Cas, ν Aql, HD 190323, and d Dra.
-The spectra of six stars around the regions of the Ce III lines are shown in Figure 1.
+The spectra of these six stars around the region of the Ce III lines are shown in Figure 1.

-While the six stars are selected above, we decide not to use two out of them: HD 29647 and HD 56126 (gray lines in Figure 1).
-This is because their atmospheric parameters are found to be rather uncertain, although they are listed in the catalogues.
-For HD 29647, a HgMn star (Straizys et al. 1985), Adelman et al. (2001) have reported the atmospheric parameters, but they mentioned that the parameters are not very accurate.
-For HD 56126, a post-AGB star (e.g., Hony et al. 2003), atmospheric parameters seem to change depending on the epoch when spectra are taken (De Smedt et al. 2016; Puķītis et al. 2022).
-Puķītis et al. (2022) also pointed out the chemical depletion of neutron-capture elements in other post-AGB star, likely due to dust condensation.
-Also, the IGRINS spectrum of HD 56126 shows double-peak like features, whose origins are unknown.
+While the six stars are selected above, we decide not to use two of them: HD 29647 and HD 56126 (gray lines in Figure 1).
+This is because their atmospheric parameters are found to be rather uncertain, although they are listed in the catalogs.
+For HD 29647, an HgMn star (Straizys et al. 1985), Adelman et al. (2001) have reported atmospheric parameters, but they mentioned that the parameters are not very accurate.
+For HD 56126, a post-AGB star (e.g., Hony et al. 2003), its atmospheric parameters seem to change depending on the epoch when the spectra were taken (De Smedt et al. 2016; Pukītis 2022).
+Pukītis (2022) also pointed out the chemical depletion of neutron-capture elements in other post-AGB stars, likely due to dust condensation.
+Also, the IGRINS spectrum of HD 56126 shows double-peaked features, whose origins are unknown.

-Finally, we use four stars as our samples (black lines in Figure 1).
-The S/N ratios of the spectra around the targeted Ce III lines are > 100 for ν Aql and > 200 for the others.
-Since the Ce III λ 15851.88 Å and λ 16133.170 Å lines are located around the broad hydrogen features, the spectra are normalized by fitting the broad features as a pseudo-continuum.
+Finally, we use four stars as our sample (black lines in Figure 1).
+The signal-to-noise ratios (S/Ns) of the spectra around the targeted Ce III lines are >100 for ν Aql and >200 for the others.
+Since the Ce III λ 15851.88 and λ 16133.170 lines are located around broad hydrogen features, the spectra are normalized by fitting the broad features as a pseudocontinuum.
 After the normalization, we measure the equivalent widths (EWs) of the Ce III lines by Gaussian fitting (see the top panels of Figure 3 as examples).
-The measured EWs of the Ce III lines in each star are shown in Table 3, which are used to derive those astrophysical gf-values in Section 4.
+The measured EWs of the Ce III lines in each star are shown in Table 3, which are used to derive the astrophysical gf-values in Section 4.

 3.2.
-Properties of sample stars
+Properties of the Sample Stars

 The four stars in our final sample are all F-type supergiants (see Table 2).
-Our primary catalogue of Luck (2014) consists primarily of (super)giants with $T{\rm eff} \sim$ 4000-8000 K, and the Ce III lines are only seen in warmer supergiants of $T{\rm eff} > 6000$ K. To check the presence of the Ce III lines in wider parameter range of $T{\rm eff}$ and surface gravity $\log q$, we also crossmatch the RRISA with Hinkel et al. (2014).
-RRISA contains spectra of 132 sources out of 2685 stars from Hinkel et al. (2014), primarily of nearby dwarf stars.
-But none of the spectra show clear signature of the Ce III lines.
-We further check RRSIA with T{eff} and log g from the PASTEL catalogue (Soubiran et al. 2016).
-RRISA contains spectra of 168 stars with $T{\rm eff}\,\sim\,5500{-}8000$ K, mostly dwarfs with some (super)giants.
-Note that this catalogue does not provide abundance measurements and is not subject to our analysis of deriving the gf-values.
-We find five stars showing the Ce III line features, which are the same four stars as our sample selected from Luck (2014)and an additional F-type supergiant.
+The primary catalog of Luck (2014) consists primarily of (super)giants with $T{\rm eff} \sim 4000-8000$ K, and the Ce III lines are only seen in warmer supergiants of $T{\rm eff} > 6000$ K. To check for the presence of the Ce III lines in wider parameter ranges of $T{\rm eff}$ and surface gravity log g, we also cross-matched the RRISA with Hinkel et al. (2014).
+The RRISA contains spectra of 132 sources out of 2685 stars from Hinkel et al. (2014), primarily of nearby dwarf stars.
+But none of the spectra show a clear signature of the Ce III lines.
+We further check the RRSIA with the $T{\rm eff}$ and log g from the PASTEL catalog (Soubiran et al. 2016).
+The RRISA contains spectra of 168 stars with $T{\rm eff} \sim 5500-8000$ K, mostly dwarfs with some (super) giants.
+Note that this catalog does not provide abundance measurements and is not subject to our analysis of deriving the gf-values.
+We find five stars showing the Ce III line features, which are the same four stars as our sample selected from Luck (2014) and an additional F-type supergiant.